chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 ### use the hotfix/release-7-2-0 branch

-The *default* `master` branch of the repository is not well maintained.
+The `master` branch may not be well maintained.
 For that reason you should checkout to the `hotfix/release-7-2-0` branch:
 ```bash
 $ cd nwchem
 $ git checkout hotfix/release-7-2-0
 ```

-***Detailed instructions and explaination of building, compiling and installing NWChem can be found here **https://nwchemgit.github.io/Compiling-NWChem.html.** ***
+Detailed instructions and explaination of building, compiling and installing NWChem can be found here ***https://nwchemgit.github.io/Compiling-NWChem.html.***

 ### load appropriate modules